What I Believe

 The Five Solas

 I believe in the Five Solas (sometimes spelled “Solae”) of the Protestant Reformation.
-These clarify that the core of Christianity and salvation is not based on man-made rituals, traditions, rules, or beliefs, and instead are based on what the Bible believes.
+These clarify that the core of Christianity and salvation is not based on man-made rituals, traditions, rules, or beliefs, and instead are based on what God has done, and is through Him, in Him, and for Him.

 Sola Scriptura – “Scripture alone” – The Bible, the infallible Word of God, is the source of authority and truth, and not the words of man, traditions, or rituals.